JCGuest/JCGuest.github.io/_posts/2019-12-03-how_to_build_a_sinatra_web_app.markdown

 end
 ```

 ### The Oh, So Important Rakefile
-The Rakefile will require sinatra/activerecord/rake and load your environment.
-I have added a task to mine that starts a console for playing around and testing out my code:
+The Rakefile will require "sinatra/activerecord/rake" and load your environment.
+I have added a task to mine that starts a "pry" console for playing around and testing out my code:

 ```
 require_relative './config/environment'